Honeyguide Tented Safari Camps

-Children of all ages are welcome at Khoka Moya and there are special activities for little ones such as beading, educational walks etc. They can share accommodation with their parents - the tents are very spacious and extra beds are available on request.
+Children of all ages are welcome at Khoka Moya and there are special activities for little ones such as beading, educational walks etc (game drives are for over 6s only).
+Children can share accommodation with their parents - the tents are very spacious and extra beds are available on request.
 Kids under the age of 12 pay 50% of the adult rate; children under the age of 2 stay free of charge.

 Mantobeni is reserved for guests over 12 years old, as it is that bit 'closer to nature'.